 How to Choose the Winning Numbers in Lottery

-As you can see from the math in this hub, the probability of winning the lottery is the same for any 6-number combination available in the Grandlotto 6/55 game.
+As you can see from the math in this article, the probability of winning the lottery is the same for any 6-number combination available in the Grandlotto 6/55 game.
 This is also applicable for other lottery games out there.

-As I was researching for this hub, I came across links that said never choose numbers that are sequential, like from 1-6 or some such nonsense.
+As I was researching this topic, I came across links that said never choose numbers that are sequential, like from 1-6 or some such nonsense.
 There is no such secret to winning the lottery!
 Each number is as equally likely to come up in the draw as the next number.

 If you are willing to face the very little probability of winning the lottery, I say go choose any number you want.
 You can base it on your birthdays, special days, anniversaries, lucky numbers, etc. Just remember that with great risk comes great reward!